questionpy-org/questionpy-sdk/README.md

 At minimum, a QuestionPy package requires a configuration file.
 The configuration is a YAML-formatted file called `qpy_config.yml` at the root of your package.
-See the `PackageConfig` and `Manifest` class for all supported properties.
+See the `PackageConfig` and `SourceManifest` class for all supported properties.

 ```yaml